Eugenix94/BookVerse/README.md

 Hi there!

+This project is for non-commercial purposes.
+I'm still working on it and this is just a little idea of the project.

-This is the Netflify depoyed link: https://bookverse01.netlify.app/
+This is the Netflify deployed link of the main branch: https://bookverse01.netlify.app/

-Thanks for checking out this project.
-The scope of this project is to integrate all of the possible libraries so any user may find a local or digital copy of any book, anywhere, anytime.
-Thanks to the Library of Congress, I was able to fetch their book catalog, giving the first glimpse of physical book experience.

-This project is destined to become a PERN Stack app, once I had achieved other library APIs and having more future collaborations.
+This Lite branch is a simplified version of the main.
+Check it out: https://bookeverselite.netlify.app/

+This project is a just an interesting experiment to let users easily seek titles through Open Library, The Internet Archive and The Library Of Congress all in one saerch engine.
+Its capabilities are still limited.

-Anyway, I'll update the code when I can but feel free to contribute or already using it to find books online already.
+I'll update the code when I can, but feel free to contribute, or use it to find books or explore interesting titles.

+Thanks for checking it out!
 Have fun and stay educated.